How to Grow Cannabis in Soil

 Soil Cons for Growing Cannabis

-Slower Growth – Growing in soil is not as fast as growing in a soilless or hydroponic setup – hydroponic plants tend to get better growth rates, especially in the vegetative stage.
+Slower Growth – Growing in soil is not as fast as growing in a soilless or hydroponic setup – hydroponic plants tend to get faster growth rates, especially in the vegetative stage.
+However, speed isn’t everything when it comes to growing weed!

 Tiny cannabis seedling growing in a handful of soil